DNC Chair Tom Perez says Dems have stepped up Latino voter outreach

 “People are on the ground because it’s about talking to voters,” she said.

-Perez said he is working against the fear that President Donald Trump has put into some Latino voters and so getting out Hispanics had meant giving assurances “we have their back.”
+Perez said he is working against the fear that Trump has put into some Latino voters, so getting them out on Election Day has meant giving assurances that “we have their back.”

 With another trip planned to Los Angeles, Perez said it’s no coincidence that he's stopping at so many Latino-heavy areas.